 7. I want to replace my driveway.
 Will I need a building permit?

-Applications are accepted by mail, however, all licensed contractors and builders need to provide photo identification such as driver's license and current Residential Builder's Board State license upon registration with the Building Department.
+Applications are accepted in-person or by mail, however, all licensed contractors and builders need to provide photo identification such as driver's license and current Residential Builder's Board State license upon registration with the Building Department.
 Electrical, Mechanical, Generator Use, Change of Occupancy or Plumbing applications can also be applied for online on the BS&A website.